 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Risk of violent crime (armed robbery and sexual assault) and petty crime exists throughout the country, especially in remote areas, including beaches.
+Moderate risk of violent crime (armed robbery, sexual assault, and assault) and moderate risk of petty crime exist throughout the country, especially in areas frequented by tourists (particularly during Carnival, the World Creole Music Festival, and other celebrations).
 Theft of valuables from unattended vehicles and accommodations is common.

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation may occur.